AndriySereda/car-carusel/README.md

 # car-carusel
-Great looking Animation like car carusel, which you control
+Great looking Animation variaty luxury Car(anything can be used instead of them 😊)

 To watch the page result go to: